Heath Hembree

-Richard Heath Hembree (born January 13, 1989), nicknamed Heater, is an American professional baseball pitcher in the Tampa Bay Rays organization.
+Richard Heath Hembree (born January 13, 1989), nicknamed Heater, is an American professional baseball pitcher who is a free agent.
 Listed at 6 ft 4 in and 220 lb, Hembree throws and bats right-handed.
-He made his Major League Baseball (MLB) debut with the San Francisco Giants in 2013 and has also played for the Boston Red Sox, Philadelphia Phillies, Cincinnati Reds, New York Mets, Pittsburgh Pirates and Los Angeles Dodgers.
+He made his Major League Baseball (MLB) debut with the San Francisco Giants in 2013 and has also played for the Boston Red Sox, Philadelphia Phillies, Cincinnati Reds, New York Mets, Pittsburgh Pirates, Los Angeles Dodgers, and Tampa Bay Rays.

 Early years

 Hembree played baseball and high school football at Broome High School in his hometown of Spartanburg, South Carolina.
 He was a standout pitcher and quarterback for Broome, but did not pitch as a senior in 2007, due to a knee injury suffered playing football.
 Instead, Hembree was a designated hitter his senior season; he had a .320 batting average.

 Amateur career

 Hembree initially attended the University of South Carolina, but only had one pitching appearance his entire freshman season in 2008.
 He then transferred to Spartanburg Methodist College, a junior college that is part of the National Junior College Athletic Association.
 As a transfer sophomore, he went 7–0 with a 1.22 earned run average (ERA).
 After receiving a scholarship to the College of Charleston, an NCAA Division I school, Hembree transferred there, where he spent his final season of college baseball.
 He also pursued a degree in physical education.